sikandermukhtar/shopping_cart/README.md

 This is a practice project to practice Hooks, Routing, Context API and Local Storage Concepts.

+- Design a basic shopping cart application where users can add items to a cart.
+- Use local storage to store the cart items across sessions (consider a more robust solution like cookies or a database for real-world scenarios).
+- The Context API can help manage the cart data throughout the app.
+- Implement React Router for routing between product listings and the cart view.
+- Explore hooks (useState, useEffect) for state management and local storage operations.
+- (Optional) Introduce user authentication to personalize the shopping experience and enable features like saved carts.

 ## Key Features

 ### Product Listing Page